ProgramerWill/hello-world/README.md

-# hello-world
+# hello world project

-explore my first github project.
+   my first github project.

+---
-# 20181226 Tues, Xi'an
+### 20181226 Tues, Xi'an

 today is the birthday of Chiarman Mao, it's a big day.
 And in this day, I am exploring my git project on archlinux platform. the issue I have met.